Power of purple foods

 Bernard Preston

 Bernard Preston is a writer with six published-books and he's busy with the seventh.
 Enjoying simple, yet profoundly nutritious and tasty meals is one of his passions.
-Subjects like the power of purple foods come up regularly; and red, green or yellow too.
+Subjects like the power of purple foods come up regularly; red, green and yellow too.
 If you have had a colonoscopy then you might appreciate his experience at MoviPrep Sebastian Vettel exhaust.

-Then there is a part-time practice as a DC, fussing with his solar generator, and right now adding more photovoltaic panels to his roof; it would be nice to have 6kW or more of power coming in on a sunny day.
-Then he won't have to fuss if a cloud comes over, but if you have too little input energy then there are concerns if the electric stove, dishwasher or lawnmower are busy.
+Then there is a part-time practice as a DC, fussing with his solar generator and right now adding more photovoltaic panels to his roof; it would be nice to have 6kW of power coming in on a bright day.

 From the horse's mouth